COS-301/miniproject-2023/README.md

 The repository should be be a injectable class which accesses the Firestore database.
 The module should be a module that exports and provides the repository.
-Add both of these files as exports in the `index.ts`
+Add both of these files as exports in the `index.ts` if they contain data.

 ####  feature